iamjoncannon/nodeLOM/readme.md

 Leverages the recently added Node.js object in Max For Live to update a previous npm package - "max4node" https://www.npmjs.com/package/max4node - using the socket.io library instead of the Max UDP object to communicate with an external server.

 The target use case is a local web application that allows multiple users to manipulate an Abelton Live session.
-See serverFunk repo for example of multiplayer set up.

 ## Installation: